rspamd/rspamd/doc/quickstart.md

 	Enter passphrase:
 	$1$4mqeynj3st9pb7cgbj6uoyhnyu3cp8d3$59y6xa4mrihaqdw3tf5mtpzg4k7u69ypebc3yba8jdssoh39x16y

 Then you can copy this string and store it in the configuration file.
 Rspamd uses the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) algorithm that makes it very hard to brute-force this password even if it has been compromised.
-From the version 1.3, Rspamd also support `
+From the version 1.3, Rspamd also support [Catena](https://eprint.iacr.org/2013/525.pdf) password hashing scheme which makes brute-force attacks even more memory- and computationally expensive.
+It is available via `--type` option:

+        $ rspamadm pw --type catena
+        Enter passphrase:
+        $2$g95ywihfinjqx4r69u6mgfs9cqbfq1ay$1h4bm5uod9njfu3hdbwd3w5xf5d9u8gb7i9xnimm5u8ddq3c5byy

+For the list of all available hashing schemes, use `--list` option:

+        $ ./rspamadm pw --list
+        pbkdf2: PBKDF2-blake2b - standard CPU intensive "slow" KDF using blake2b hash function
+        catena: Catena-Butterfly - modern CPU and memory intensive KDF

 ### Setting up the WebUI